yiisoft/yii2/docs/guide/concept-events.md

 By default, a newly attached handler is appended to the existing handler queue for the event.
 As a result, the handler will be called in the last place when the event is triggered.
-To insert the new handler at the start of the handler queue so that the handler gets called first, y ou may call [[yii\base\Component::on()]] by passing the fourth parameter `$append` as false:
+To insert the new handler at the start of the handler queue so that the handler gets called first, you may call [[yii\base\Component::on()]], passing false for the fourth parameter `$append`:

 ```php
 $foo->on(Foo::EVENT_HELLO, function ($event) {